davidad/davidad.github.io/source/_posts/2014-03-16-infosec-the-product-design-correspondence.markdown

 You may also come across the words **authorization** and **authentication** connected with some of the above.
 These are issues without clear product design correspondences (except insofar as products are designed to provide them in their InfoSec senses).
-Like **trust** and **risk**, they tend to be intricately tied up in human affairs.
+Like **trust** and **risk**, they also tend to be intricately tied up in human affairs.
 These terms, along with the basic categories of cryptographic primitives, will be treated in future InfoSec articles.